pranshugaba/hugo-website/content/now/index.md

 ## Watching

-I am currently watching Better Call Saul, Only Murders in the Building, and What We Do in the Shadows.
+I am currently watching House of the Dragon, The Rehearsal, and What We Do in the Shadows.

 [See my watch list &#8594;]({{< ref "/watches" >}})